SensLI: Sensitivity-Based Layer Insertion for Neural Networks: Numerical Results

-Our implementation is available on \github\footnote{\url{https://github.com/LeonieKreis/layer_insertion_sensitivity_based}} and is based on \pytorch by \cite{PaszkeGrossMassaLererBradburyChananKilleenLinGimelsheinAntigaDesmaisonKoepfYangDeVitoRaisonTejaniChilamkurthySteinerFangBaiChintala:2019:1}.
-We consider a spiral dataset for the numerical experiments, for an illustration see \cref{figure:illustration-spiral-dataset}.
-The dataset consists of 600~data points, where each data point is composed of a two-dimensional feature vector $x_i \in \R^2$ and a label that indicates whether it belongs to the red or blue spiral, \ie, $y_i \in \{\begin{psmallmatrix} 0 \\ 1 \end{psmallmatrix},\begin{psmallmatrix} 1 \\ 0 \end{psmallmatrix}\}\subset \R^2$.
-For training, we use 450~data points, while the remaining 150~data points are set aside to evaluate the test error.
+We consider a spiral data set for experiments with fully connected networks, \cf \cref{figure:illustration-spiral-dataset}.
+The data set consists of 600~data points, where each data point is composed of a two-dimensional feature vector $x_i \in \R^2$ and a label that indicates whether it belongs to the red or blue spiral, \ie, $y_i \in \set[auto]{\begin{psmallmatrix} 0 \\ 1 \end{psmallmatrix}, \begin{psmallmatrix} 1 \\ 0 \end{psmallmatrix}} \subset \R^2$.
+For training, we use 450~data points, while the remaining 150~data points form the test set.
+In numerical experiments with CNNs we employ the CIFAR-10 data set \citep{Krizhevsky:2009:1}.
+Here we use the standard data augmentation, a train-test split of \num{50000} and \num{10000} images, respectively.
 We do not require a validation set since no hyperparameter search is performed.
-Let us point out that our depth-adaptive method can be viewed as automated hyperparameter search for the depth of the network.
+In fact, our depth-adaptive layer insertion method can be viewed as an automated hyperparameter search for the depth of the network.

-All experiments use full-batch gradient descent as an optimizer and a cross entropy loss function.
-We mention that the proposed layer insertion method can also be combined with the mini-batch SGD method as an optimizer, \cf \cref{subsection:layer-placement}.
-This is expected to be advantageous for larger datasets.
-However, a mini-batch SGD introduces additional uncertainty that complicates the interpretation of results, and thus we do not consider it in this initial study.

-In the feedforward architectures we implement the \relu activation function.
-In the residual network architectures we use the $\tanh$ activation function.
-Further, we use $W_1 \coloneqq 0.8 \, \id_{h_k \times h_k}$ and $b \coloneqq 0$ as initialization for the parameters of the new layer for ResNets.
-No smoothing is introduced in our experiments.